 - 500 AAA Dollars converts to a $700 AAA Rewards Card

-You can use a AAA Rewards Card at participating AAA Clubs to purchase AAA Memberships and other products and services, such as travel, cruise and tour packages, gift cards, attraction tickets, and more.
+You can use a AAA Rewards Card at participating AAA Clubs to purchase AAA Memberships and other products and services, such as travel, cruise, and tour packages, gift cards, attraction tickets, and more.

 How to Get the Most Out of This Card

-When you first get the card, plan to use it everywhere to make sure you spend the minimum amount required to get the full sign-up bonus.
+When you first get the card, plan to use it everywhere to make sure you spend the minimum amount required to get the welcome bonus.
 Also, plan to always redeem your rewards for AAA Rewards Cards to take advantage of the bonus value.
 Just remember that the more AAA Dollars you convert, the more value you’ll get when you make the redemption.

-Also, remember that the card has an introductory 0% APR on both purchases and balance transfers for 12 billing cycles.
+Also, note that the card has an introductory 0% APR on both purchases and balance transfers for 12 billing cycles.
 If you need to make a big purchase or move a high-interest balance from another card, you could get hundreds of dollars in interest savings.

 Keep in mind that the card charges a balance transfer fee of 3% of the transfer amount, with a $10 minimum.
-But if you get the full $150 sign-up bonus, that will effectively cover the fee for a transfer of up to $5,000.

 While it’s branded a AAA credit card, the card’s issuer is ACG Card Services, which is owned by U.S. Bank.
 ACG offers 24/7 customer service via phone.
 You can manage your account online, but the card issuer doesn’t offer a mobile app, which is standard among major credit card issuers.